9 Things You Need to Know About Beech Wood

 Beech hedge in autumn, still sporting some of its deep green foliage.

-There's a reason Beech hedge plants makes a popular hedging plant.
+There's a reason beech hedge plants makes a popular hedging plant.
 Bright, fluttery green foliage in the summer gains richness in autumn with rich copper, deep golds and bronze.

 As semi-evergreens, if lightly pruned in August a beech hedge plant will not shed its leaves but instead retains its foliage for the majority of the winter, creating a thick screen that provides a great habitat for birds.